werf/werf/docs/pages_en/usage/deploy/templates.md

 ## Templating

-For templating, werf uses Helm-based templating implemented using the [Go text/template](https://pkg.go.dev/text/template) package.

-Any Helm template can be used with werf.
-While werf offers a number of extra features on top of what Helm templating does, using these extra features is completely optional.
+The templating mechanism in werf is the same as in Helm.
+It uses the [Go text/template](https://pkg.go.dev/text/template) template engine, enhanced with the [Sprig](https://masterminds.github.io/sprig/) and Helm feature set.

 ## Template files